THM-Health/PILOS/README.md

 For information on installing PILOS using Docker or native, have a look at our [Installing PILOS](docs/INSTALL.md) documentation.

 ## Upgrade from PILOS v1
-If you have proviously used PILOS v1, follow our [Updage](docs/UPGRADE.md) instructions.
+If you have proviously used PILOS v1, follow our [upgrade instructions](docs/UPGRADE.md) .

 ## Migrate from Greenlight 2
-If you have proviously used Greenlight 2, follow our [Migration guide](docs/MIGRATE_GREENLIGHT.md).
+If you have proviously used Greenlight 2, follow our [migration guide](docs/MIGRATE_GREENLIGHT.md).

 ## Stacks